HumanCellAtlas/data-store/CONTRIBUTING.md

 - Keep the build simple: Automated CI checks that are fragile or don't serve a clear agreed upon purpose will be removed.

+- All Pull Request comments must be addressed, even after merge.

+- All code must be review by at least 1 other team member.

+- All Pull Request relating to an issue must include "connected to
+  #123", where #123 is the issue number.